How to Travel the World? Let’s Break it Down

 Iceland's Ring Road

 Another thing I like to do when I travel the world is to make sure I know the exchange rate.
-XE is my favorite app for this as it gives me up-to-date currency conversion.
-You’ll need to be connected to the internet the first time you put a new currency on your phone so make sure you do this before arriving at a new destination.
+XE Currency is my favorite app because it gives me up-to-date currency conversion.
+You’ll need to be connected to the internet the first time you put a new currency on your phone, so make sure you do this before arriving at a new destination.
+We paid $46 for coffee and oatmeal in the Dubai Airport because we didn’t know the local currency and figured it couldn’t be that bad.

 Deal with Flights